PaperMC/docs/docs/paper/dev/api/component-api/intro.md

 :::tip

 In the Paper API, there are lots of deprecated methods and types that deal with this legacy format.
-This is to signal that a better alternative in Components is available and should be migrated to going forward.
+This is to signal that a better alternative in components is available and should be migrated to going forward.

 :::